by Carl V Phillips

 You are special-interest political activists.

 You have no better a claim on government support for your special interests than any of your opponents.
 Why should you get to use taxpayer resources to fight for your worldview rather than, say, the publicans who you are putting out of business?
 Indeed, a pretty good case could be made that if anyone needs to be subsidized, it is the actual primary stakeholders, the consumers, who (as with most issues) have almost no resources to fight for their preferences.
-The secondary stakeholders, business interests, can mobilize influence — though probably not nearly as much as “public health” can, even without the sock puppetry, but quite a bit.
+The secondary stakeholders, business interests, can mobilize influence — though probably not nearly as much as “public health” can, even without the sock puppetry.
 But not the people who are actually affected by the policies.
 “Public health” people are not stakeholders at all.
 Having an opinion about the proper private actions of others does not make you a stakeholder, it makes you a busybody.

 “But…but…but…,” continues the sputter, “…we are the ones who are fighting for what is right.”